• Home

 This strategy also points out the necessity of creativity in negotiation skills.
 By expressing one’s needs, it switches the dialogue from arguing to brainstorming together solutions which allow both sides to reach consensus.
 Instead of Nothing else! to What else?

-• A desire (or something desired)
+• A desire or wish (or something desired)

 • A nice to have